sourcegraph/handbook/content/departments/cloud/index.md

 - One Sourcegraph instance serves a single customer
 - (FY23/FY24) Dedicated, Sourcegraph-provided Cloud infrastructure
-  - With a path to “single-tenant Sourcegraph, shared-infrastructure” model in the future
 - (FY23/FY24) GCP only
   - With a path to supporting other Cloud providers / Bring-your-own-Kubernetes in the future